Open Actively Recruiting

 This is an observational study of 600 participants to further define the nature of early chronic obstructive pulmonary disease (COPD) in younger, at-risk individuals.The study has three main goals: - To use CT scan imaging to identify which smokers will develop COPD. - To identify biomarkers predictive of smokers that will develop COPD. - To determine if sputum (phlegm) can be analyzed to predict which smokers will develop COPD.
 Procedures (methods): All participants will undergo study related questionnaires assessing medical history, smoke exposure and use, medication use, social and behavioral health, pulmonary symptoms, food frequency, and will provide nasal swab, blood, stool, and urine samples, pulmonary function testing to determine function, sputum induction to provide a sputum sample for airway biospecimen analysis, and CT imaging of the lungs.

-- 20 of the 600 will be healthy controls: ages 30-55 years; with no smoking history (< 100 cigarettes in lifetime), including vaping and cannabis use; post-bronchodilator forced expiratory volume in 1 second (FEV1)/forced vital capacity (FVC) > 0.70; post-bronchodilator FEV1 > 80% predicted; post-bronchodilator FVC > 80% predicted; Chronic Airway Assessment Test (CAAT) score < 10; and willingness to also participate in the bronchoscopy sub-study.
+- 20 of the 600 will be healthy controls: ages 30-55 years; with no smoking history (< 100 cigarettes in lifetime), including vaping and cannabis use; pre-bronchodilator forced expiratory volume in 1 second (FEV1)/forced vital capacity (FVC) > 0.70; pre-bronchodilator FEV1 > 80% predicted; pre-bronchodilator FVC > 80% predicted; Chronic Airway Assessment Test (CAAT) score < 10; and willingness to also participate in the bronchoscopy sub-study.

-- Approximately one-third of the 580 will be GOLD 0 participants: ages 30-55 years; with ≥ 10 pack-year smoking history; post-bronchodilator FEV1/FVC > 0.70 and FEV1 > 80% predicted; and Chronic Airway Assessment Test (CAAT) score ≥ 10.
+- Approximately one-third of the 580 will be GOLD 0 participants: ages 30-55 years; with ≥ 10 pack-year smoking history; post-bronchodilator FEV1/FVC > 0.70 and FEV1 > 80% predicted.
 This early COPD group has been chosen because it is not currently well-represented in COPDGene and SPIROMICS cohorts.

 - Severe asthma, which is defined as any of the following: